 If you are taking the Vietnam Rail carriages, the toilet situation is likely to be a bit more hit and miss.
 I have read that each carriage has one western and one squat toilet, but can’t confirm this from personal experience.

 Top tip: bring toilet paper.
 While both trains I took had this to start, it had run out by the end of the journey (and after about an hour on the Lotus Express.
-It wasn’t replaced on either train, which felt like a weird oversight compared to the luxury experience the companies offered in other regards.
+It wasn’t replaced on either train, which felt like a weird oversight compared to the otherwise luxury experience.

 Let’s face it, you’re going to be on your Vietnam sleeper trains for a while.
 Especially if you’re travelling on the Hanoi-Da Nang route!
 It’s going to be difficult to carry enough food and water for a 19 hour journey, so it’s important to know what your onboard options are.

-Both the Chapa Express and Lotus Express offered snack bags, which were in the cabins on arrival.
+Both the Chapa Express and Lotus Express offered snack bags in the cabins on arrival.
 For the Lotus Express, these were fairly substantial: there was a breakfast bag (see picture below) and about 3 different types of snack on the table.
 They also provided a bottle of water for each person, with more available from the steward, and offered free beer.

 The Chapa Express was a shorter journey, and therefore offered a little less.
 We had a couple of snacks on the table, and a banana and croissant.
 They also provided water.